jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 ## [3.6](#36-select-and-determine-cryptographic-solutions-osg-10-chpts-67) Select and determine cryptographic solutions (OSG-10 Chpts 6,7)

 - 3.6.1 Cryptographic lifecycle (e.g., keys management, algorithm selection)
+  - **Cryptographic Life Cycle**: the complete process of managing cryptographic keys, algorithms, and components from initial system creation to final destruction
   - Keep **Moore’s Law** in mind (processing capabilities of state-of-the-art microprocessors double about every 2 years), and have appropriate governance controls in place to ensure that algorithms, protocols, and key lengths selected are sufficient to preserve the integrity of the cryptosystems for as long as necessary -- to keep secret information safe
   - Specify the cryptographic algorithms (such as AES, 3DES, and RSA) acceptable for use in an organization
   - Identify the acceptable key lengths for use with each algorithm based on the sensitivity of the info transmitted